Stefon Diggs: 2019 season

-In Week 2 against the Green Bay Packers, Diggs caught one pass for a 49-yard touchdown as the Vikings lost 21–16.
-In Week 4 against the Chicago Bears, Diggs caught seven passes for 108 yards in the 16–6 loss.
-During the Week 6 38–20 win over the Philadelphia Eagles, Diggs caught seven passes for an NFL-best 167 yards and career-best three touchdowns, becoming the first Viking to accomplish the feat since Marcus Robinson in 2005.
-During Week 7 against the Detroit Lions, Diggs caught seven passes for 143 receiving yards as the Vikings won 42–30.
-During Thursday Night Football against the Washington Redskins in Week 8, Diggs caught seven passes for 143 receiving yards for the second straight week and a lost fumble as the Vikings won 19–9.
-During Week 11 against the Denver Broncos, Diggs finished with five receptions for 121 yards, including a 54-yard touchdown.
+In Week 2 against the Packers, Diggs caught one pass for a 49-yard touchdown as the Vikings lost 21–16.
+In Week 4 against the Bears, Diggs caught seven passes for 108 yards in the 16–6 loss.
+During the Week 6 38–20 win over the Eagles, Diggs caught seven passes for an NFL-best 167 yards and career-best three touchdowns, becoming the first Viking to accomplish the feat since Marcus Robinson in 2005.
+During Week 7 against the Lions, Diggs caught seven passes for 143 receiving yards as the Vikings won 42–30.
+Against the Redskins in Week 8, Diggs caught seven passes for 143 receiving yards for the second straight week and a lost fumble as the Vikings won 19–9.
+During Week 11 against the Broncos, Diggs finished with five receptions for 121 yards, including a 54-yard touchdown.
 Trailing 0–20 towards halftime, the Vikings came back and narrowly won 27–23.
 Diggs finished the 2019 season with 63 receptions for 1,130 receiving yards and six receiving touchdowns.
+He was ranked 54th by his fellow players on the NFL Top 100 Players of 2020.

-In the Divisional Round of the playoffs against the San Francisco 49ers, Diggs caught two passes for 57 yards, including a 41-yard touchdown reception, during the 27–10 loss.
+In the Divisional Round of the playoffs against the 49ers, Diggs caught two passes for 57 yards, including a 41-yard touchdown reception, during the 27–10 loss.